ryantohhr/20-react/README.md

 - General
   - Using `const` and full caps for constant variables for readability and avoid accidental reassignment
   - Using conditional reassignment within `className` for cleaner code

+### Quote Generator 💬

+Created a quote generator site that displays a quote when prompted.

+Takeaways:
+- TypeScript/ JavaScript
+  - Recap of async JS concepts
+  - Recap of promise chaining syntax
+  - Recap of usage of `async` and `await` syntax
+  - Usage of optional chaining (`quote?.sentence`) to avoid errors with undefined variables
+- Tailwind
+  - Using variant modifiers (`hover:`) to add styles
+- TanStack Query (React Query)
+  - Understood the usage of the query client and `useQuery()` as an industry standard for fetching from APIs in react

 ## Credits
 Thanks to WebDevCody for designing and sharing these projects.